Go Ad-Free

 What OTC Ingredients Are in New Topical Aleve Products?

-OTC Ingredients are probably boring for most people.
-They do not have much of a story line and we suspect that a lot of people barely glance at them.
+OTC ingredient lists are almost assuredly boring for lots of people.
+They do not have much of a story line and we suspect that many people barely glance at them.
 Drug names are also hard to pronounce or spell, much less remember.

 Aleve Arthritis Pain Gel: